sbcfiregis/DefensibleSpaceInspections/HowTo.md

 13.2) Select only __SRA Properties!__

-13.3) Select all records with status= "All Inspections Current", then __field calculate__ to "1st Compliant"
+13.3) Select all records with status= "All Inspections Current", then __field calculate__ to "Compliant"

 13.4) Select by location where MTO records overlap SBC records.
 Export a csv from these records, (save at "L:\GIS\Base Data\DSP\2020 DSP Program\documents\MTO_SBC_completed_deletions") then delete overlaps from __SBC layer__.  **Many point locations have been changed in the MTO app, thus, a manual validation of overlaps should be used for remaining records.
 Save a csv of the additional records to be deleted, then delete from SBC.